WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-03-29-Think-like-a-tester-and-use-simple-questions-to-test-requirements.markdown

 are stored in the vector database, and the new issue and report are stored in the issue database.

-Simple Requirements form a Model and BDD:
+Simple Requirements from a Model and BDD:
 ================================================
 I created a model using TestCompass to describe requirements for the "Report Issue" feature.